-Mega Malls and Air Conditioning:
+Mega Malls and Air Conditioning

 This is certainly more the case in Kuala Lumpur than other parts of the country.
 Cities in Borneo like Kota Kinabalu and Sandakan don’t have much more than McDonald’s (which is pretty much everywhere in the world outside North Korea, Belarus and Cuba), and KFC, which Malaysians absolutely love given how much of the colonel’s chicken dots the entire nation.
 But the mega malls in Kuala Lumpur blew us away with chains- TGI Friday’s, Chilli’s, Tony Roma’s, Auntie M’s, Haagen Daz, Domino’s Pizza, Subway and Kenny Roger’s Roasters, just to name a few of the same ones the USA has.

-High Rates of Diabetes:
+High Rates of Diabetes

 Many Americans falsely associate Islam with dictatorships and repression of other religions.
 While Malaysia is officially a Muslim country, and alcohol is heavily taxed because Muslims aren’t supposed to drink it, it’s still widely available.
 Malaysia also has large minorities of ethnic Chinese and Indians, who are not Muslim.
-Additionally, Borneo has a large Filipino population, who tend to be Christian.
+Additionally, Borneo has a large Filipino population that tend to be Christian.

-Women also hold important positions, the principle investigator of the Malaysian Study on Ageing is female.
+Women also hold important positions.
+The principal investigator of the Malaysian Study on Ageing is female.
 We also dealt with other women in positions of power with the tourism boards and resorts.
 And many ethnic Chinese girls in Malaysia are quite fond of wearing short skirts and shorts.
-I could blather on about freedom of women in the USA, but in a nutshell, just google “Girls Gone Wild” videos.
+I could blabber on about the freedom of women in the USA, but in a nutshell, just google “Girls Gone Wild” videos.

 Recap of Similarities Between the USA and Malaysia